Godz-z/HRL-CoT/README.md

-# Hierarchical Vision-Language Models with Chain-of-Thought Reasoning for Interpretable EEG Image-Based Sleep Stage Prediction
+# Hierarchical Vision-Language Model with Chain-of-Thought Reasoning for Interpretable EEG Image-Based Sleep Stage Prediction

 ## Note
 Our code will be open-sourced after the publication of the paper.